SQream/sqream_docs/getting_started/system_suspension.rst

 ================================

 To control the automatic suspension of your environment through the BLUE web interface, navigate to the **Settings** tab.
-Within the **Worker Management** section, you can manage worker activity to control Run Time Container (RTC).
+Within the **Worker Management** section, you can manage worker activity.

 Activate the **Automatically Suspend Workers** feature and define the number of minutes afterwhich all workers will automatically be suspended.